 While deep neural networks, and their ability to tackle complex tasks, are nowadays oft-publicized in popular science articles and well-known even outside the machine learning community, gradient tree boosting remains less well-known outside of the data science community.
 Gradient boosting trees are often a key part of the winning solutions in international data science competitions organized on platforms such as Kaggle or Dream, and often are extremely hard to beat.

-Using the CatBoost Python library, we get a much better result: our mean absolute error can be reduced to just 5.71 years, which is already closer to state-of-the art performance (4.16 years as reported in Cole et al. 2017).
+Using the CatBoost Python library, we get a much better result.
+Our mean absolute error can be reduced to just 5.71 years.
+This is already closer to state-of-the art performance (4.16 years as reported in Cole et al. 2017).
 We may be tempted to stop here, publish our algorithm and validate it in clinics.
 But wait!
 We are making a large mistake which is, unfortunately, quite common… even in peer-reviewed litterature.

 Avoiding a Common Pitfall

 As mentioned earlier, the range of intensities of the voxels in MRIs has no biological meaning and varies greatly from one MRI scanner to another.
 In the cross-validation procedure, we randomly split subjects between the training and the test set.
-So, for each hospital, there will be on average 80% of images from this hospital in the training set and 20% in the test set.
+There will be an average of 80% of images from this hospital in the training set and 20% in the test set.
 But what would be the consequence of focusing on randomizing not the subjects but the hospitals, and consequently the MRI scanner?
-In this hospital split setting, the test set would contain not just new patients, but data from scanners never seen during training.
+In this hospital split setting, the test set would contain not just new patients.
+But data from scanners are never seen during training.

 Once we split by hospital, the mean absolute error of our linear regression and gradient tree boosting models increase by around 5 and 6 years, up to 14.22 and 11.52 years error.
 Even a naive algorithm, F(X)=27, that predicts all MRIs to be from subjects of 27 years of age (the median age of the dataset) would get an average error of around 14 years.
 Our trained algorithms do not seem to perform much better than reporting the median of the dataset in the case of the hospital split.
 Somehow, in the random split setting, our algorithms must have been able to use the fact that a subject came from a given hospital to accurately predict its age.